RallyCommunity/ppmtimesheet/README.md

-#PPM Timesheet
+# Clarity Timesheet App

-This app presents a PPM timesheet through an iFrame in Rally.
+This app presents a Clarity timesheet through an iFrame in Rally.

-PPM version must be version 15.2 or above.
+Clarity version must be version 15.2 or above.

-A PPM host name or IP address and (optionally) HTTPS port must be configured through the app settings.
+A Clarity host name or IP address and (optionally) HTTPS port must be configured through the app settings.
+The default HTTPS port is 443.
 This app will not be able to serve a timesheet that is only accessible through HTTP protocol.

-X-Frame Options must also be enabled for the configured PPM server.
+X-Frame Options must also be enabled for the configured Clarity server.

 ![ScreenShot](/images/ppmtimesheet-app-settings.png)